 Most women experience some symptoms in the days leading up to their monthly period (i.e. during the second half of the menstrual cycle).
 Each woman’s symptoms are different and can vary month to month.
-If these symptoms, which can manifest as physical, behavioural and psychological, recur and are severe enough to impact on the woman’s relationships.
-Premenstrual syndrome is a condition that can manifest with distressing physical, behavioural and psychological symptoms and regularly recurs in the week leading up to a menstrual period.
+If these symptoms, which can manifest as physical, behavioural and psychological, recur and are severe enough to impact on the woman’s daily life they are defined as premenstrual syndrome.
 Symptoms usually disappear or significantly decrease by the end of menstruation.
 More severe PMS is known as premenstrual dysphoric disorder (PMDD).

 The first day of the menstrual cycle is defined as the first day of a monthly period.
 Around mid-cycle – approximately day 14 if cycles are regular – ovulation occurs.
 The empty follicle that has nurtured the egg forms a corpus luteum, which produces high levels of progesterone and lower levels of oestradiol to prepare the womb for pregnancy if conception has occurred.
 If the egg is not fertilised then the corpus luteum begins to break down and the production of progesterone and oestradiol begins to fall.
 This starts about a week before the next period.

-The exact cause of premenstrual syndrome is not known but it is thought that after ovulation, and when the corpus luteum begins to break down, the decline in progesterone levels towards the end of the menstrual cycle affects various chemicals in the brain (such as serotonin).
-Women with premenstrual syndrome do not have abnormal levels of hormones but they appear to be more sensitive to the effects of progesterone.
+The exact cause of premenstrual syndrome is not known however hormonal changes are thought to trigger the symptoms.
+After ovulation, when the corpus luteum begins to break down, the decline in progesterone levels towards the end of the menstrual cycle affects various chemicals in the brain (such as serotonin).
+Women with premenstrual syndrome do not have abnormal levels of hormones but they appear to be more sensitive to the effects of progesterone and oestrogen.

 The degree to which these processes affect a woman will be influenced by her psychological and social wellbeing at that particular time in her life.